adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP50CERT1
 Certificate of less than one academic year in Visual And Performing Arts.
-Cert. less than one academic yr in Visual & Performing Arts.
+Cert. <1 academic yr in Visual & Performing Arts.

 CIP50CERT2
 Certificate of at least one but less than two academic years in Visual And Performing Arts.
-Cert. at least one but less than two academicyrs in Visual & Performing Arts.
+Cert. >1<2 academicyrs in Visual & Performing Arts.

 CIP50ASSOC
 Associate degree in Visual And Performing Arts.
 Assoc. deg. in Visual & Performing Arts.

 CIP50CERT4
-Award of more than two but less than four academic years in Visual And Performing Arts.
+Award of at least two but less than four academic years in Visual And Performing Arts.
-Award more than two but less than four academicyrs in Visual & Performing Arts.
+Award >2<4 academicyrs in Visual & Performing Arts.

 CIP50BACHL
 Bachelor's degree in Visual And Performing Arts.